-Understand and prepare for changes to the off-payroll working rules (IR35) if you’re a client receiving services from a worker through their intermediary.
+Understand and prepare for changes to the off-payroll working rules (IR35) if you are a client receiving services from a worker through their intermediary.

-How the off-payroll working rules are applied will change from 6 April 2020.
-From this date, all public authorities and medium and large-sized clients will be responsible for deciding the employment status of workers.
+Off-payroll working rules change on 6 April 2021 and are applied differently.
+From this date, all public authorities and medium and large-sized clients will be responsible for deciding the employment status of workers (sometimes known as contractors).

 Who the rules apply to

-Some rules already apply to all public sector clients, but from 6 April 2020 medium and large-sized private sector clients also need to apply them.
+Some rules already apply to all public sector clients, but from 6 April 2021 medium and large-sized private sector clients also need to apply them.
+The private sector includes third sector organisations, such as some charities.

-You should do this if you have an annual turnover of more than £10.2 million.
-This is sometimes known as the simplified test.
+- you have an annual turnover of more than £10.2 million

 - a company